rhit-shirakrk/irs-990-parser/README.md

 to contains an empty table who's schema matches `db_tables/org_table.sql`.
 If not, run the SQL script mentioned to create such a table.

-The `main.py` class must be run with start and end year parameters to indicate the range of years to parse IRS 990 xml files.
+The `main.py` class must be run with a specified directory containing XML files to upload.

-These files are extracted into temporary directories to reduce redundant storage of information, as the extracted data is intended to be sent to a database.
-As each zip link will extract a certain number files, all files will be deleted after they have been parsed.

-As an example, `python3 main.py --start-year 2019 --end-year 2024 --credentials-file creds.ini`
+As an example, `python3 main.py --credentials-file creds.ini --xml-directory xml_files_here`
-will parse all XML files from 2019 (inclusive) to 2024 (inclusive) and connect to a database using credentials stored in `creds.ini`.
+will parse all xml files in the directory `xml_files_here` and connect to a database using credentials stored in `creds.ini`.

 Any errors will be logged to the `src/errors.log` file.
 Any bad files will be stored in the `src/bad_files` directory for easier debugging.